-- 1. The exchanges of water are limited to the period beginning on July 16, 2021 and ending July 15, 2022. - 2.
-The place of use under DWR's Permit 16479 is temporarily expanded to include portions of the CVP service area shown on the map titled Petition for Temporary Change to Modify SWP and CVP Places of Use, Areas to be added to SWP Authorized Place of Use, Map 214-202-83. - 3.
-The place of use under Reclamation's License 1986 and Permits 11885, 11886, 12721, 11967, 11887, 12722, 12723, 12727, 11315, 11316, 11968, 11969, 12860, 11971, 11973 and 12364 is temporarily expanded to include portions of the SWP service area as shown on the map titled Petition for Temporary Change to Modify SWP and CVP Places of Use, Areas to be added to CVP Authorized Place of Use, Map 214-202-84. - Water exchanged pursuant to this Order shall be limited to a maximum quantity of 431,780 af as follows: (a) 100,000 af to Valley Water; (b) 126,780 af to various Kern County WA exchanges; (c) 140,000 af to Arvin-Edison-Metropolitan; and (d) 65,000 af to TLBWSD-Westlands/San Luis/Pleasant Valley. - 5.
+- 1. The exchanges of water are limited to the period beginning on July 22, 2023 and continuing for up to one year. - 2.
+The place of use under DWR's Permit 16479 is temporarily expanded to include portions of the CVP service area shown on the map titled Map 2: Areas to be added to SWP Authorized Place of Use, Map No. 214-202-83. - 3.
+The place of use under Reclamation's License 1986 and Permits 11885, 11886, 12721, 11967, 11887, 12722, 12723, 12727, 11315, 11316, 11968, 11969, 12860, 11971, 11973 and 12364 is temporarily expanded to include portions of the SWP service area as shown on the map titled Map 1: Areas to be added to CVP Authorized Place of Use, Map No. 214-202-84. - 4.
+Water exchanged pursuant to this Order shall be limited to a maximum quantity of 405,785 af as follows: (a) 125,000 af to Valley Water; (b) 180,785 af to various Kern County WA exchanges; and (c) 100,000 af to Arvin-Edison-Metropolitan. - 5.
 This approval is limited to the exchanges described in this Order and only those additional south-of-Delta exchanges that meet the criteria set forth in this Order and which receive prior State Water Board approval.
-This approval does not extend to any exchanges under DWR's or Reclamation's water rights in excess of the total of 431,780 af authorized under this Order.
-The exchanges identified in this Order and any future exchanges are limited as follows: 1) the exchanges shall not result in any increase in the amount of water diverted from the Delta or in an increase in Project contract allocations; 2) the water to be exchanged shall be part of available Project allocations, water currently stored in San Luis Reservoir, or previously placed in groundwater storage south of the Delta; 3) the water to be exchanged must be water that would have been consumptively used or stored in the absence of the transfer; 4) the total quantity of water delivered to SWP or CVP contractors as a result of the change shall not exceed historic average deliveries; 5) the transfer or exchange shall not result in the net loss of San Joaquin River or Sacramento River flow or Delta outflow; and 6) the transfer or exchange shall not result in an increase in saline drainage to the San Joaquin River or the Delta.
+This approval does not extend to any exchanges under DWR's or Reclamation's water rights in excess of the total of 405,785 af authorized under this Order.
+The exchanges identified in this Order and any future exchanges are limited as follows: 1) the exchanges shall not result in any increase in the amount of water diverted from the Delta or in an increase in Project contract allocations: 2) the water to be exchanged shall be part of available Project allocations, water currently stored in San Luis Reservoir, or previously placed in groundwater storage south of the Delta; 3) the water to be exchanged must be water that would have been consumptively used or stored in the absence of the transfer; 4) the total quantity of water delivered to SWP or CVP contractors as a result of the change shall not exceed historic average deliveries; 5) the transfer or exchange shall not result in the net loss of San Joaquin River or Sacramento River flow or Delta outflow; and 6) the transfer or exchange shall not result in an increase in saline drainage to the San Joaquin River or the Delta.

 If a south-of-Delta exchange is not specifically identified and described in this Order, the exchange may occur only after the Deputy Director of Water Rights determines that the exchange will be implemented in accordance with the conditions of this Order.
 Requests should be addressed to the Deputy Director of Water Rights.
-Petitioners should anticipate a determination on the requests no sooner than five (5) full business days after submittal.
+Petitioners should anticipate a determination on the requests no sooner than ten (10) full business days after submittal.
 Requests should be submitted on the form entitled "Petition for Change Involving Water Transfers" available on the Division's website.
 Petitioners should annotate "Request per Consolidated Place of Use Order" at the top of the form.
-The request shall include a description of the amounts to be exchanged, how the exchange will be in compliance with each condition listed in this Order, and how the total exchange amount of 431,780 af by this Order will not be exceeded with the additional exchanges.
+The request shall include a description of the amounts to be exchanged, how the exchange will be in compliance with each condition listed in this Order, and how the total exchange amount of 405,785 af by this Order will not be exceeded with the additional exchanges.